ELIZABETH MCKENZIE - MASTER CLASS

 VANESSA HUA - SHORT FICTION

 Vanessa Hua is the author of Deceit and Other Possibilities, winner of the Asian/Pacific American Award for Literature and a finalist for the California Book Award.
 A columnist at the San Francisco Chronicle, she has written for The New York Times, Washington Post, The Atlantic, and elsewhere.
 She received a Rona Jaffe Writers’ Award, a Steinbeck Fellowship in Creative Writing, Dr. Suzanne Ahn Award for Civil Rights Reporting, as well as honors from the Society of Professional Journalists and Asian American Journalists’ Association.
 Her novel, A River of Stars, is forthcoming (Ballantine, August 2018.)

 Guadalupe Garcia McCall - MIDDLE GRADE AND YOUNG ADULT

 Guadalupe Garcia McCall was born in Mexico and moved to Texas as a young girl, keeping close ties with family on both sides of the border.
 Her YA novel, Under the Mesquite, won the prestigious Pura Belpré Award, was named a Morris Award finalist, and received a Tomas Rivera Children’s Book Award among many other accolades.
-Two other YA books, Summer of the Mariposas and Shame the Stars, are widely read at public schools and universities all over the U.S. Guadalupe is currently at work on her fourth YA novel, All the Stars Denied, due for publication in spring 2018.
+Two other YA books, Summer of the Mariposas and Shame the Stars, are widely read at public schools and universities all over the U.S. Guadalupe is currently at work on her fourth YA novel, All the Stars Denied, due for publication in fall 2018.

 LINDA JOY MYERS - MEMOIR